eitanporat/eitanporat.github.io/content/posts/learning is compression.md

 ```

 ## Results
 Let's see how it performs!
 I ran the code with `max_context = 128` on the first 10,000 characters of Emma by Jane Austen (80,000 bits).
 The compression algorithm and decompression algorithm ran in (5 min 49s) and (21min 44s) respectively.
-The size of the compressed text using our compression algorithm is **15,179 bits (18.9% compression rate)**, compared to the **35,784 bits (44.73% compression rate)** using the python native zlib library.
+The size of the compressed text using our compression algorithm is **15,179 bits (18.9% compression rate)**, compared to the **35,784 bits (44.73% compression rate)** using the Python native `zlib` library.

 # Closing Remarks
 1. I think it's interesting to try more performant neural networks (such as GPT-2 XL or LLAMA) to try to push this even further.